arlina-espinoza/drupal-key/README.md

 There are a couple of additional properties that can be used:

 * `#key_filters` An array of filters to apply to the list of keys.
-Currently, filtering is quite basic, though it will be improved.
-You can filter on key type and/or key provider.
+Filtering can be performed on any combination of key type, key provider, or key type group.
 Examples:
   * `#key_filters = ['type' => 'mailchimp']` This would only display
     MailChimp keys.
   * `#key_filters = ['provider' => 'file']` This would only display keys
     that use the File key provider.
   * `#key_filters = ['type' => 'mailchimp', 'provider' => 'file']`
     This would only display MailChimp keys that use the File key provider.
+  * `#key_filters = ['type_group' => 'encryption']` This would only display
+    keys that are of a key type that belongs to the 'encryption' group.
 * `#key_description` This is a boolean value that determines if information about keys is added to the element's description.
 It is TRUE by default and it prepends the description with the following text (with a link to